 History of White Crested Black Polish Chickens

-As the name suggests, the White Crested Black Polish flock originates from Eastern Europe, specifically in Poland.
-These birds were likely brought to North America by European settlers in the 1800s.
+Although the name might suggest the White Crested Black Polish flock originated from Poland, that is not accurate.
+Their history is obscure.
+But we do know these birds were likely brought to North America by European settlers in the 1800s.

 Today, White Crested Black Polish chickens are still relatively rare in North America.
-They are considered a heritage variety and are listed as “threatened” by the Livestock Conservancy.
+They are considered a heritage variety and are listed as “watch” by the Livestock Conservancy.

 Characteristics of these lovely and interesting chickens